umairsarwar325/SCATCH/README.md

 - Contributing

 ## Introduction
 SCATCH is an online premium bag store built using Node.js, MongoDB, EJS, and Express.
 It offers a seamless shopping experience with features like user authentication, product management, and a user-friendly cart system.
+I have also added Project Notes "Notes.txt" so you can easily get the idea how project was created step by step

 ## Features
 - User registration and login with JWT authentication.